What are Sacraments?

 Reconciliation (also known as Confession) is available at all churches on a weekly basis.

-Canon John and Fr.
-Paul will be happy to talk to anyone interested in Catholic marriage or entering Holy Orders and are available to offer the strength of anointing of the sick upon request.
+Our priests would be happy to talk to anyone interested in Catholic marriage or entering Holy Orders and are available to offer the strength of anointing of the sick upon request.

 For more information about classes follow the links in the Sacraments side menu.